aaivey22/appointment-manager/README.txt

 •  Appointment Manager is a dynamic java app!
 The purpose of this application is to support a company with client appointment coordination.

-•  Author: Angela Ivey, aivey9@my.wgu.edu, Application Version 1, Built on March 15, 2022
+•  Author: Angela Ivey, aivey9@my.wgu.edu

 •  IntelliJ IDEA 2021.3.3 (Community Edition), Java SE 17.0.2, JavaFX-SDK-11.0.2